UGLI Webinar Series: Whitehat SEO CEO Interview

 Excellent.

 We don't charge for these events.
 We put These HUG events on in Central London, in Mayfair, so in really nice venues and if you do it right, the value sort of grows and feeds itself.
-If you get a good group of people together that attracts good speakers and if you get good speakers, then more people are wanting to come.
-If you promote that well through social, blogging and everything else, it does feed and it grows and like you said, that group is now the largest worldwide within the HubSpot community in terms of attendees.
+If you get a good group of people together that attracts good speakers and if you get good speakers, then more people want to come.
+If you promote that well through social, blogging and everything else, it does feed and grow and like you said, that group is now the largest worldwide within the HubSpot community in terms of attendees.

 We've got nearly 2,000 people who've actually either attended or, or registered or seen our online events, which is quite good.
 So I am proud of that.
 It's not a sales opportunity for us.
 We're not standing up on stage and selling anything.
 The remit from HubSpot is to educate and inspire.